fterdal/ttp-summer-2025/assignments/09-Sequelize.md

 This assignment will be a continuation of the previous Express assignment.
 Instead of using a dummy database, you'll be using a real database!

-has TWO Starting Point repos, one for the [Backend (Express)](https://github.com/fterdal/Sequelize-Intro-StartingPoint), and another for the [Frontend (React)](https://github.com/fterdal/Express-Intro-Frontend).
+This assignment has TWO Starting Point repos, one for the [Backend (Express/Sequelize)](https://github.com/fterdal/Sequelize-Intro-StartingPoint), and another for the [Frontend (React)](https://github.com/fterdal/Express-Intro-Frontend).

 One person in your group should fork these repositories and add the other members of the group as collaborators to both of them.
 If you'd like to continue where you left off from the previous assignment, you're welcome to do so, though I recommend at least taking a look at the Sequelize Starting Point to see how the database connection is set up.

 You'll finish implementing the task management app you started previously.
-Last time, every time the server restarted, all the data was lost.
+Last time, whenever the server restarted, all the data was lost.
 Now, we'll introduce a database, which will allow us to persist that data.

 The existing frontend has functionality that uses the following routes: